How to Design an O2O Dispatch Algorithm for Startups: Finding the Practical Boundary Between Complexity and Feasibility

 • No online operation experience;

-• Internal systems rely on manual scheduling;
+• Internal systems rely on manual dispatching;

 • Limited informatization, with discontinuous and non-standardized data collection;